How Lice Spread: Do Lice Jump? Do Lice Fly or Have Wings?

 Remember that if lice are within reach of a hair strand, they can do a Tarzan-style transfer from one hair strand to the other very quickly.

 I’m sure that it doesn’t seem like your head touches other people’s heads very often.
 But, you’d be surprised how often humans touch heads.
-Take a small child; for instance, here are some examples:
+Take a small child; for instance, below are some examples (you'll be surprised).

 How Lice Spreads Head to Head...